Ruan625Br/ComposeFlow/README.md

 # ComposeFlow

-**ComposeFlow** is a visual UI builder for Compose Multiplatform that allows developers to create fully working applications through an intuitive drag-and-drop interface.
+**ComposeFlow** is a visual UI builder for Compose Multiplatform that empowers developers, entrepreneurs, designers, and product managers to create fully working applications through an intuitive drag-and-drop interface.
 It generates complete, runnable Compose Multiplatform projects with clean Kotlin code and supports multiple platforms including Desktop, Android, iOS, and Web.

 ![composeflow-ui-editor.png](/assets/composeflow-ui-editor.png)